 Stardew Valley is one of the most wholesome games on Google Play, but don’t be fooled by its cute surface!
-Beneath it, there are a lot of mechanics and strategies that can take your farm to the next level.
+Beneath it, there are a lot of mechanics and strategies that can take hundreds of hours to master.

-One of the most important decisions you make before you start playing is choosing your farm layout or farm map.
+But before you start your journey, there’s one important decision you make: choosing your farm layout.
 Each Stardew Valley farm layout has its unique challenges and benefits, which we’ll explore in our guide.
 Let’s get into it!

 The best Stardew Valley farm layouts